bacardi55/pimaton/README.md

 - Take pictures via the PiCamera (number and size configurable) (configuration of the PiCamera options to come soon)
 - Generate an image based on the taken pictures (rendered image is configurable but be careful and test the rendering :p)
 - Print the image via cups (so a printer needs to be installed)
-- Only CLI mode for now
+- Only CLI mode for now (but GUI work has started)
-- Only Keyboard input for now
+- Only Keyboard input for now (but GUI touchscreen input work started)

 # How to install ?